YMV is the epitome of homeschooling done right.

 Mrs. Allison Siff

-Materials: Essential Elements 2000 for Strings Book 1 (for your instrument), Magic Carpet (for your instrument) by Joanne Martin, pencils, shoulder rest or sponge for violins/violas, endpin anchor (strap) for cellos
+Materials: Essential Elements Interactive for Strings Book 1 (for your instrument), Winning Rhythms by Edward D. Ayola, pencils, black 3-ring binder with sleeves for sheet music, pencils, shoulder rest or sponge for violins/violas, endpin anchor (strap) for cellos

 Mrs. Allison Siff

-Materials: Essential Elements 2000 for Strings Book 2 (for your instrument), Winning Rhythms by Edward L. Ayola, black 3-ring binder, pencils
+Materials: Essential Elements Interactive for Strings Books 2 AND 3 (for your instrument), black 3-ring binder with sleeves for sheet music, pencils

 Placement in ensemble by audition.
 Students should either have successfully completed Beginning Strings or have had at least two years of private instruction to demonstrate appropriate skills in both playing and note-reading.
 The emphasis of the class is to continue building ensemble skills, emphasizing listening, intonation, rhythm, dynamics, and technique.
 Class also incorporates music theory and history.
-Students are encourage to take private lessons to build their individual skill and technique.
-Middle school students are eligible for and encouraged to audition for Junior District Strings.
+Students are encouraged to take private lessons to build their individual skill and technique.
+Middle school students (7th and 8th) are eligible and encouraged to audition for Junior District Strings.

 • Advanced Strings (7th-12th gr) Tues/Fri 9:00